SLC NEWS UPDATES

 What This Means

 Effective immediately, SLC is no longer accepting new HEAR registrations.
-If your home's primary heating fuel is not natural gas, we encourage you to apply through our Community Energy Efficiency Program (CEEP).
+We encourage you to apply through our Community Energy Efficiency Program (CEEP).
 Funding is still available through CEEP for eligible energy-efficiency upgrades while funds last.

 Interested in Future HEAR Funding?